 The program leading to the B.S. degree with a major in radiologic science is fully accredited by the Joint Review Committee for Education in Radiologic Technology.

 Scholarships and Grants

-Students in the Division of Radiologic Science are eligible for Phyllis Ann Canup Pepper Scholarships, Dr. Jerry Lambiente Loyalty Fund Scholarship, the Buddy Clarke Loyalty Fund Scholarship, and the Jane Cox Hendrix Scholarships.
+Students in the Division of Radiologic Science are eligible for Phyllis Ann Canup Pepper Scholarships, Dr. Jerry Lambiente Loyalty Fund Scholarship, the Rufus "Buddy" Clarke Loyalty Fund Scholarship, and the Jane Cox Hendrix Scholarships.

 The program has a state of the art laboratory with digital imaging capabilities in the Burnett Womack Building adjacent to the offices and classroom building.
 The laboratory includes radiography and fluoroscopic equipment with digital imaging plate readers and software.